 Profile Management and Citrix Virtual Desktops

-Important: Citrix recommends using the profile Management capabilities integrated into Citrix Virtual Desktops.
+Important: We recommend using the Profile Management capabilities integrated into Citrix Virtual Desktops.
 For more information, see the Citrix Virtual Desktops documentation.
 The information in this topic applies to a different deployment - the use of Citrix Virtual Desktops with the Profile Management component that has been separately installed and configured.

 Install and upgrade Profile Management in Citrix Virtual Desktops deployments

-Use of this version of Profile Management with Citrix Virtual Desktops is subject to the Profile Management end-user license agreement (EULA).
+Use of this version of Profile Management with Citrix Virtual Desktops is subject to the Profile Management EULA.
 Subject to the terms in the EULA, you can also use Profile Management with Citrix Virtual Apps in a Citrix Virtual Desktops environment.

 If you upgrade Profile Management in a Citrix Virtual Desktops deployment, consider the effect on the log file locations as described in Upgrade Profile Management.